 If I've said it once I've said it a million times.
 I LOVE portobello mushrooms.
 It's not just the taste, it's the versatility.
 You can put a mushroom in between two slices of bread to make a meatless sandwich, a burger patty in between two mushrooms to make a grainless hamburger or top it with cheese, veggies, seafood etc. to create a stuffed mushroom.

-In honor of "meatless monday" (when did that become a thing? do some people only go meatless on mondays?)
-I prepared the below vegetable stuffed portobellos.
+In honor of "meatless monday" I prepared the below vegetable stuffed portobellos.
 I can honestly say it's one of the tastiest meals I've ever shared on this blog.
 It's either the garlic, the cheese or the combination of the two and it's AMAZING.

 Ingredients: (serves 4)

 3 cloves garlic, minced

 4 large portobello mushroom caps, gills removed